Posted in:

 The following is a list of the most common fee structures wealth managers use:

-Single fee – the most basic fee structure you’ll find is ‘single fee’ or ‘one fee’.
+Single fee – The most basic fee structure you’ll find is ‘single fee’ or ‘one fee’.
 As you might expect, this means that no matter the value of the account, you’ll pay the same percentage in fees.
 So, an account with £200,000 would pay the same percentage in fees as one with £1,500.

-Nominal fee – a nominal fee structure means that the company charges a set amount regardless of the value of the account.
+Nominal fee – A nominal fee structure means that the company charges a set amount regardless of the value of the account.
 So, someone with £200,000 in their account would pay exactly the same amount in fees as someone with £1,500.
 This approach quite clearly favours those with larger amounts to invest.

 The impact of fees on returns

-To give you a better idea of the impact of fees over the long term, we simulated three investments paying 0.5%, 0.8% and 1% in fees respectively.
+To give you a better idea of the impact of fees over the long term, we simulated three investments paying 0.5%, 0.8% and 1% in fees, respectively.
 The chart above shows the trajectories of the accounts and demonstrates the cumulative difference made by the fee percentages.

 How Moneyfarm’s fee structure works

 The key takeaway for anyone learning about fees is to do your research.
 It pays to have a fundamental understanding of the things we’ve discussed in this piece, but you’ll need to interrogate any provider’s fee structure before making a decision.
-If you want to discuss Moneyfarm’s fee structure in any more detail or find out how much you’ll be paying on a certain amount, feel free to get in touch with our investment consultancy team.
+If you want to discuss Moneyfarm’s fee structure in more detail or find out how much you’ll be paying on a certain amount, feel free to get in touch with our investment consultancy team.

 FAQ